databricks-industry-solutions/jsl-medical-risk-factors/README.md

 <img src="https://raw.githubusercontent.com/databricks-industry-solutions/oncology/main/images/JSL_partner_connect_install.png" width=65%>

 Once the JSL installation completes successfully, clone this repo into a Databricks workspace.
 Attach the `RUNME` notebook to any cluster and execute the notebook via `Run-All`.
 A multi-step-job describing the accelerator pipeline will be created, and the link will be provided.
 Execute the multi-step-job to see how the pipeline runs.

+**Requirements:** For the versions of the libraries used in this notebook, please check REQUIREMENTS.md file.